 \section{Abstract}

-$H$-theorem provides a microscopic foundation of the Second Law of Thermodynamics and is therefore essential to establishing statistical physics, but at the same time, $H$-theorem has been subject to controversy that in part persists till this day.
-To better understand $H$-theorem and its relation to the arrow of time, we study the equilibration of randomly oriented and positioned hard disks with periodic boundary conditions.
-Using a model based on the \textit{DeepSets} architecture, which imposes permutation invariance of the particle labels, we train a model to capture the irreversibility of the $H$-functional.
+The $H$-theorem provides a microscopic foundation for the Second Law of Thermodynamics and therefore occupies a central place in statistical physics.
+At the same time, its relation to microscopic reversibility has remained conceptually subtle.
+To investigate how an arrow of time may be inferred directly from microscopic data, we study the relaxation of randomly initialized hard disks in a periodic box.
+We construct a permutation-invariant neural network based on the \textit{DeepSets} architecture.
+The model is trained only to assign later states a larger scalar value than earlier states.
+We compare the learned scalar with the Boltzmann $H$-functional and assess to what extent the dynamics alone lead the model toward the structure implied by the $H$-theorem.